 is up for comments.

-Law and Why It Matters, published by Princeton
+Law and Why It Matters, published by Princeton University Press,

-economics of crime).
+of crime).
 Copies are available from Laissez-Faire books and Amazon.com as well as many local

 bookstores.
-There is even a webbed transcript of my
+There is even a webbed transcript of my appearance on

 Click here for the